 Recreational Division players are generally notified approximately 2 weeks before the season officially begins.

-Select Division players are contacted directly by the coaches immediately following try-outs in the late spring each year.
+Advanced Division players are contacted directly by the coaches immediately following try-outs in the late spring each year.

 May I coach?
 If so, what are the requirements?
 Are there coaching courses available?